Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

 David Climenhaga, author of the Alberta Diary blog, is a journalist, author, journalism teacher, poet and trade union communicator who has worked in senior writing and editing positions at The Globe and Mail and the Calgary Herald.
 This post also appears on David Climenhaga's blog, AlbertaPolitics.ca.

-Photo: Dave Cournoyer, used with permission.
+Image: Dave Cournoyer, used with permission.

 Thank you for reading this story…